shubhankanshinde-dotcom/medical-insurance-cost-prediction/README.md

 ---

 ### How to run
-1. Open `insurance_cost_prediction.ipynb`
+1. Open insurance_cost_prediction.ipynb
-2. Install required libraries
+2. Install required libraries if needed
-3. Run all cells
+3. Run all cells to reproduce the analysis and model results

 ---